Sockets and CPUs

 The CPU is the first thing that comes to mind when many people think about a computer's speed and performance.
-The faster the processor, the faster the computer can think.
-In the early days of PC computers, all processors had the same set of pins that would connect the CPU to the motherboard, called the Pin Grid Array (PGA).
-These pins fit into a socket layout called Socket 7.
-This meant that any processor would fit into any motherboard.
+The faster the processor, the faster the computer can operate.
+Manufacturers use standard sets of pins to connect the CPU to the motherboard, called the Pin Grid Array (PGA).
+The different pin-and-socket layouts result from further research and development and are designed to make the most of the processor's capabilities.

-Current socket arrangements are often named for the number of pins in the PGA.
-Commonly used sockets are:
+CPU manufacturers have used a variety of PGAs.
+Motherboard socket arrangements are often named for the number of pins in the PGA.
+Architectures change quite often, but some examples include:

 - Socket 478 — for older Pentium and Celeron processors